kheil44/arabic/Hadiths_Random.md

 ### _Osman ibn Afan: why did you not put Bismillah for Toba .... and why did toba alongside Anfal when the revelation took place so far apart...._

+## _Also the order of verses and surrah discussed too in this video._

 https://youtu.be/1MQ-OiuxFIQ?list=PLAEA99D24CA2F9A8F&t=1325

 Absolutely, Slip.
 This narration is one of the most important discussions in the history of Qur’anic compilation.
 It comes from **Sahih al-Tirmidhī**, where **ʿUthmān ibn ʿAffān رضي الله عنه** explains why **Surah al-Tawbah** was placed immediately after **Surah al-Anfāl**, and why it does **not begin with the basmalah**.